Skip to main navigation Skip to search Skip to main content

 Abstract

-The capital asset pricing model (CAPM) is frequently used to capture a linear relationship between the daily returns of an asset and a market index.
-We extend this model to an intraday high-frequency setting by proposing a functional CAPM.
+The capital asset pricing model (CAPM) is readily used to capture a linear relationship between the daily returns of an asset and a market index.
+We extend this model to an intraday high-frequency setting by proposing a functional CAPM estimation approach.
 The functional CAPM is a stylized example of a function-on-function linear regression with a bivariate functional regression coefficient.
-The two dimensional regression coefficient measures the cross-covariance between cumulative intraday asset returns and market returns.
-We apply it to the Standard and Poor’s 500 index and its constituent stocks to demonstrate its practicality.
-We investigate the functional CAPM’s in-sample goodness-of-fit and out-of-sample prediction for an asset’s cumulative intraday return.
-The findings suggest that the proposed functional CAPM methods have both superior model goodness-of-fit and forecast accuracy in comparison to the traditional CAPM.
-In particular, the functional methods produce better model goodness-of-fit and prediction accuracy for those stocks that are traditionally considered less price-efficient or information-opaque.
+The two-dimensional regression coefficient measures the cross-covariance between cumulative intraday asset returns and market returns.
+We apply it to the Standard and Poor's 500 index and its constituent stocks to demonstrate its practicality.
+We investigate the functional CAPM's in-sample goodness of fit and out-of-sample prediction for an asset's cumulative intraday return.
+The findings suggest that the proposed functional CAPM methods have superior model goodness of fit and forecast accuracy compared to the traditional CAPM empirical estimation.
+In particular, the functional methods produce better model goodness of fit and prediction accuracy for stocks traditionally considered less price efficient or more information opaque.

 Original languageEnglish